Krzysztof Gawkowski: Politics

-As a teenager in the 1990s he was a member of the Young Social Democrats Federation., and at 20, he joined the Democratic Left Alliance (SLD), the then-dominant party in Poland.
+As a teenager in the 1990s he was a member of the Young Social Democrats Federation., and at 20, he joined the social-democratic Democratic Left Alliance (SLD), then one of the largest parties in Poland.
 In 2002 and 2004 he was a councillor in the town of Wołomin, near Warsaw.
 At the 2010 Polish local elections he was elected at the Masovian Regional Assembly for SLD.
 The next year he was a candidate for Parliament (Sejm).

 In 2016 he was appointed as co-leader of the Democratic Left Alliance.
 However, after almost twenty years he gave up his affiliation with the Alliance.

-In 2019, Gawkowski started to cooperate with Robert Biedroń who headed the left-wing umbrella party Lewica.
-In May he was a candidate to the European Parliament but was not one of the 3 left-wing candidates elected.
-However in October of the same year, he was a candidate to the Sejm for the Bydgoszcz constituency in the North-West, and was elected (see List of 9th term Sejm MPs).
-He was appointed Leader of the parliamentary club.
+In 2019, Gawkowski started to cooperate with Robert Biedroń who headed the newly founded left-wing party Spring.
+In May he was a candidate to the European Parliament on the Spring list but was not one of the 3 left-wing candidates elected.
+However, in October of the same year, he was a candidate to the Sejm for the Bydgoszcz constituency in the North-West in the joint electoral alliance The Left between Spring and the SLD, and was elected (see List of 9th term Sejm MPs).
+He was appointed Leader of the parliamentary club dominated by a majority of SLD MPs, thereby more or less returning to the tent of his old party.
+In 2021 Spring and SLD merged into the new party New Left.

+In the 2023 parliamentary elections he successfully ran for re-election after he received 21,831 votes.

+As the two leaders of the party, Włodzimierz Czarzasty and Robert Biedroń, served as Deputy Marshal of the Sejm and European Parliament member, Gawkowski was appointed on 13 December 2023 as Deputy Prime Minister and Minister of Digital Affairs by Prime Minister Donald Tusk, representing the highest position for his party in Tusk's government.